grevicoc/IRK-demo/demo-microservice/README.md

-node index.js to run the program
+node index.js to run the program, use postman to test program